haru-astro/Moshiten/README.md

 # Photometry Program
-This code is used in Moshiten
+This code is used in Moshiten.
-There are 2 photos